 Eligible Project Costs and Distribution/Repayment of Loan Funds

 Applications for financial assistance are due to MWRA at least one month prior to the quarterly distribution date.
-Binding commitments to provide financial assistance for local water projects will be issued by the MWRA in the form of a financial assistance and loan agreement subject to the availability of funds.
+Binding commitments to provide financial assistance for local water projects will be issued by MWRA in the form of a financial assistance and loan agreement subject to the availability of funds.
 The loan agreement will incorporate an opinion from the community's bond counsel stating that the loan is a valid general obligation of the municipality.
 Financial assistance will be distributed quarterly, on or about: February 15, May 15, August 15, and November 15.
 The financial assistance award will be transferred into a Massachusetts Municipal Depository Trust (MMDT) account established by the community.
 All Lead Loan Program financial assistance funds will be applied to the cost of approved community lead service line replacement project costs.
 All earned interest from the MMDT account, will be applied to the cost of approved community lead service line replacement project costs or other community water system rehabilitation projects.
-The interest-free loan will be repaid to the MWRA over a ten-year period, beginning one year after the original quarterly funding distribution date.
+The interest-free loan will be repaid to MWRA over a ten-year period, beginning one year after the original quarterly funding distribution date.

 Community projects to identify and replace water service lines so that all lead pipes are fully removed from both the public and private portions of the service line will be eligible under the Lead Loan Program.
-As part of the application process, the community will be required to describe how they will address private lead service lines.
+As part of the application process, the community will be required to describe how they plan to address private lead service lines.

 All project costs incurred on or after July 1, 2016 will be considered for eligibility in an application under the Lead Loan Program, as listed below: